Skip to main content Skip to footer

 The outcome of your application

-We will normally assess your application within 18 working days of receiving your form.
+We will usually assess your application within 18 working days of receiving your form.

 If you're entitled to help you will get one of the following: